jumski/iris-keymap/README.md

 ## Goodies

 - [Caps Word](https://docs.qmk.fm/#/feature_caps_word?id=caps-word) - enabled by tapping both shifts at the same time
-- APEX layer has alt-tab disabled
+- APEX layer has alt-tab and alt-space disabled (via custom APEX_ prefixed keycodes)
 - APEX layer has tap dance on ESC - one tap does nothing to prevent accidents, need to double tap

 ## QWERTY